 The crowdfunding revolution took flight in the mid-2000s, bolstered by the advent of the digital age.
 Websites such as Kickstarter, GoFundMe, and Indiegogo pioneered this new form of capital raising, eschewing traditional investment methods, which often suffered from tedious procedures and high entry barriers.

 In contrast, crowdfunding platforms opened the floodgates to a democratized funding ecosystem.
-Whether it’s a fledgling start-up seeking seed funding, a musician striving for their debut album, or a community-driven initiative, these platforms brought them a step closer to their financial goals.
+Whether it’s a fledgling start-up seeking seed funding, a teacher seeking support for an educational project in their classroom., or a community-driven initiative, these platforms brought them a step closer to their financial goals.

 Disruption of Traditional Finance Models